 2. Visit The Mercado 20 de Noviembre Oaxaca

-The Mercado 20 de Noviembre is famous for its meat to purchase and its grilled meats from “meat alley” or Pasillo de Arnes Asadas.
+The Mercado 20 de Noviembre is famous for its meat-to-purchase and its grilled meats from “meat alley” or Pasillo de Arnes Asadas.
 It is close to the Benito Juarez market, one in front of the other.
 Apart from meat, you can also purchase Mole (a sauce made from chiles, chocolate, onion, garlic and nuts), empanadas, vegetables, cheese, local Mexican dishes, fruit, pottery, handicrafts and more.

 Address: 20 de Noviembre 512, OAX_RE_BENITO JUAREZ, Centro,